The timezones in the Antarctica

 In the Antarctica exists a time difference of up to 15 hours between the East and the West.
 Like in most parts of the USA, there is a distinction in the Antarctica drawn between standard time and daylight saving time (also called winter time and summer time), but this distiction is not nationwide.
 2 regions put the clocks forward by 1 hour in summer.
 8 regions keep the standard time year-round.

-The next clock change in Vostok will be on March 29th, 2020 at 6:00 to daylight saving time.Back to overview: Antarctica
+The next clock change in Vostok will be on October 25th, 2020 at 8:00 to standard time.Back to overview: Antarctica